sgra64/db-freerider/README.md

 Docker considers containers as transient, not as permanent entities, which means containers should be removed and re-created at any time.

-Therefore, Docker containers *"should not keep state"* (the writeable images attached to them) and hence, external storage be used to store data, see [*"10 things to avoid in docker containers"*](https://developers.redhat.com/blog/2016/02/24/10-things-to-avoid-in-docker-containers).
+Therefore, Docker containers *"should not keep state"* in the writeable image layer attached to a container, see
+[*"10 things to avoid in docker containers"*](https://developers.redhat.com/blog/2016/02/24/10-things-to-avoid-in-docker-containers).

-Docker has two methods to attach external storage to a container and *mount* into the container under a specified path:
+Docker has two methods to attach external storage to a container and *"mount"* that storage into the container filesystem under a specified path:

 - [*bind mount*](https://docs.docker.com/engine/storage/bind-mounts) --
-    mount a directory from the host system into a container under a specified path (with host filesystem) and
+    mount a directory from the host system into a container under the specified path (consider: the mounted directory is formatted for the host filesystem) and

 - [*volume mount*](https://docs.docker.com/engine/storage/volumes) --
-    mount a logical disk into a container under a specified path.
+    a *logical disk* (volume) is mounted into the container filesystem under a specified path formatted to match the container filesystem.

 Create a new *Volume* named *"mysqld-volume"*